derivita/hrpc-docs/content/docs/guides/auth.md

         new MyCustomAuthenticator("super-secret-ticket")));
 ```

-A deeper integration can be achieved by plugging in a gRPC credentials
+A deeper integration can be achieved by plugging in a HRPC credentials
-implementation at the core level. gRPC internals also allow switching out
+implementation at the core level.
+HRPC internals also allow switching out
 SSL/TLS with other encryption mechanisms.

 ### Examples

-These authentication mechanisms will be available in all gRPC's supported
+These authentication mechanisms will be available in all HRPC's supported
 languages.
 The following sections demonstrate how authentication and
 authorization features described above appear in each language: more languages
 are coming soon.